tannerlindsay/burrowhandbook/docs/Accommodations.md

 {: .label .label-green}

 ### The Playroom
 Want to travel back to a time when life was simpler?
-Stay in the playroom and relive your toddler days.
+Stay in the playroom and re-live your toddler days.
 This room is full of all sorts of toys that will awaken your inner child.
 The bed is a twin Casper mattress directly on the floor - so you can roll right out of bed and start playing - even if it is the middle of the night.
 This room is next to the upstairs bathroom which features a bath/shower set to toddler temperatures for that refreshing start to the day.